openrepair/tools/dat/README.md

 The UNU average weights (kgs) in the file are lifted from [E-waste statistics: Guidelines on classifications, reporting and indicators](https://www.researchgate.net/publication/271845217_E-waste_statistics_Guidelines_on_classifications_reporting_and_indicators).

 Not all ORDS categories can be directly mapped to other sets of product categories.
 Combining category maps with queries to find item types could produce better results.
+NOTE: New work in progress, see ords_regex_unukey_products.py

 The Restart Project compiles emissions and waste data that can be mapped to ORDS and UNU categories, for details [contact them directly](https://therestartproject.org/contact/).